Legislative Standards Act 1992

 Corrective Services and Other Legislation Amendment Bill 2020

-This bill strengthens anti-corruption measures in Queensland prisons following the Crime and Corruption Commission's Taskforce Flaxton investigation, improves the parole system for victims of crime, and establishes a permanent firearms amnesty allowing people to surrender unregistered firearms without prosecution.
-It also clarifies lawful possession of gel blasters and replica firearms for club members and collectors.
+This bill strengthens anti-corruption measures in Queensland prisons following the Crime and Corruption Commission's Taskforce Flaxton report, improves the parole system based on the Queensland Parole System Review, and tightens prisoner management rules.
+It also establishes a permanent firearms amnesty, clarifies rules for gel blaster and replica firearm possession, and increases penalties for assaults on corrective services officers.

 Working with Children Legislation (Indigenous Communities) Amendment Bill 2018

-This bill proposed giving Indigenous Community Justice Groups the power to approve Blue Cards (Working with Children checks) for community members who would otherwise be denied due to certain non-sexual criminal offences.
+This bill proposed giving Indigenous Community Justice Groups the power to approve Blue Cards (working with children checks) for community members who would otherwise be denied due to certain non-sexual criminal offences such as stealing, burglary, and drug offences.
+It was a private member's bill introduced by Mr R Katter MP.
 The bill's second reading failed and it did not become law.

 Public Service and Other Legislation Amendment Bill 2020